 There are express buses from KL Sentral and other spots in KL which will take you directly to the resort.

-There are plenty of choices for hotels at Genting Highlands.
+There are plenty of choices for hotels at Genting Highlands ranging from the luxury Crockfords down to the huge First World Hotel.

 First World Hotel.
 My Guinness Book of Records 2009 edition lists this hotel as the world's largest with 6118 rooms.
 It could also have listed it as the world's ugliest.
 When the owners realised that they had built something that looks like a Kowloon-style multi-storey factory they decided to give it a multi-coloured paint makeover.
 It looks a bit more cheerful now.
-And who cares about the appearance when it offers such good value.
-I saw one travel agent offering low season rooms at First World for just RM48 per night including breakfast for 2.
+And who cares about the appearance when it offers such good value with low season rates as low as RM50 per night.
 That's cheaper than staying at home!
 I'm thinking of moving in permanently.
 I gather the rooms are tiny and noisy and it gets cold at night.
 Apparently the new block's rooms are better than the old one.